Confessions of a Cholera Girl

 (12:22 – 12:35)

 Yeah.
 Like I said, they have their war room set up.
-So, like the CEO and the chair, like all these people are there actively deciding when is it safe for our workers to be there, when do we need to pull them out, when do we need to send the jump team in.
+So like the CEO and the chair, like all of these people are there actively deciding when is it safe for our workers to be there, when do we need to pull them out, when do we need to send the jump team in.

 (12:35 – 13:11)